Carol Baird Ellan: Background

 Baird Ellan was born Carol Cecilia Baird in Vancouver in 1956, but at a young age moved with her family to Oa'hu, Hawaii, where she attended Kailua High School.
 The family returned to Vancouver in 1972, where Baird Ellan completed her high school education at Point Grey Secondary School in 1973 at the age of 16, and enrolled in the University of British Columbia.
 An avid guitarist from a young age, Baird Ellan initially pursued a degree in music, but soon transferred to the Faculty of Commerce, having resolved to attend law school after a memorable high school law course.
 She was accepted at UBC Law School in 1976, after her third year of undergraduate studies, and graduated 7th in her class in 1979, at 22.
 After her call to the bar in 1980, she joined Thornsteinssons, a tax law firm in Vancouver.

 In 1983, Baird Ellan followed her husband Tim into a career as a Crown prosecutor, maintaining a focus in criminal law until 1993, when she was appointed as a judge.
 After a short period presiding in small claims court, she was relocated to Vancouver's Main Street criminal court, in the city's notorious Downtown Eastside, western Canada's largest criminal court.
 She served as Administrative Judge there from 1985 until her appointment as Associate Chief Judge in 1999 and then Chief Judge of the BC Provincial Court in 2000.
 She completed a five-year term as Chief Judge, and returned to preside in North Vancouver Provincial Court from 2005 until her retirement in 2012.

 Baird Ellan has an identical twin, Kathryn, who resides in West Vancouver.
-Her father, Thomas Baird, a retired advertising executive, resides in Vancouver while her mother, Nancy Baird, a retired executive word processor, lives on the Sunshine Coast.
+Her father, Thomas Baird, a retired advertising executive, resided in Vancouver until his death in December 2022, while her mother, Nancy Baird, a retired executive word processor, lives on the Sunshine Coast.
 She also has a brother, Andrew, who resides on Vancouver Island.